Fueling Up for the Big Trip

-September is at the doorstep.
+September has arrived at our doorstep.
 Hummingbird fall migration is gaining momentum as more males head south and reports of feeding frenzies start to pick up.

 Males on the Move